spryker/spryker-docs/docs/scos/dev/data-import/202204.0/creating-a-data-importer.md

 {% endinfo_block %}

-Now that you know what data your import file needs to include, you can proceed with the first step of creating a data importer: creating an import file.
+Now that you know what data your import file needs to include, you can start creating an import file.

 ## Create an import file